hbigatto/PurchaseApp/README.md

 # PurchaseApp
- Application that simulates on-line purchase of goods
+ Application that simulates on-line purchase of goods and generates a PDF file of your purchase

  Stack: Java, TypeScript